What is Your “Why” for Working Safe? (Safety Talk)

 - Your company.
 Love the company or not, the paycheck you earn from your work pays your bills.
 Not only does the company pay your bills in exchange for your work, but hundreds or thousands of other employees depend on the paycheck they get from the company.
 When individuals choose to take risks, there can be huge long-lasting effects for the company as a whole if injuries or fatalities occur.
 Understanding how injuries can negatively impact a business which in turn could lead to layoffs, reduction in benefits, lower raises, etc., can be your “why” to choose to follow safe work practices and procedures.

 The mentioned drivers for possibilities for your “why” is just the tip of the iceberg in the list of reasons why you should want to work safe.
-While working safely or following all of the safety policies and procedures may not come naturally for many of us, finding your “why” can make a huge difference in taking steps towards becoming a safer worker.
+While working safely or following all of the safety policies and procedures may not come naturally for many of us, finding your “why” can make a huge difference in taking steps toward becoming a safer worker.

 Remember- you should always want to work safely for your own sake, but there are also huge consequences for those around you if you choose to take risks on the job.